ASD-Blueprint/desktop.gov.au/blueprint/security/security-risk-management-plan.md

 #### Risk overview

-A user sends an OFFICIAL: Sensitive or PROTECTED classified mail/attachment, or personal information (as defined by the Privacy Act 1988) to an authorised recipient resulting in a data spill.
+A user sends an OFFICIAL: Sensitive or PROTECTED classified mail/attachment, or personal information (as defined by the Privacy Act 1988) to an unauthorised recipient resulting in a data spill.

 #### Assets affected